 San Diego, CA

-Lisa Dale Miller, MA, LMFT, LPCC, SEP is licensed to practice psychotherapy in California and New York.
+Lisa Dale Miller, MA, LMFT, LPCC, SEP is licensed to practice psychotherapy in California, New York and Oregon.
 She is the creator of Awakened Presence Psychotherapy™ (APP) and specializes in mindfulness psychotherapy and Somatic Experiencing therapy for the treatment of depression, anxiety, complex trauma, chronic pain, and relationship distress.
 She is the author of a highly regarded textbook on Buddhist psychology for mental health professionals, Effortless Mindfulness: Genuine mental health through awakened presence.
 Lisa is an outpatient clinician for the Veterans Administration San Jose and a teacher of Mindfulness-based Relapse Prevention (MBRP) for addiction, Mindfulness-Based Cognitive Therapy (MBCT) for depression relapse prevention, and Mindfulness-Based Stress Reduction (MBSR).
 Lisa presents at conferences and trains clinicians in the clinical applications of mindfulness and Buddhist psychology.
 She has been a yogic and Buddhist meditation practitioner for over four decades.

 From 1982-2006, Lisa produced and exhibited provocative artwork focusing on social, political and spiritual themes.
 In January 2000, Lisa led an arts education project in Kosovo for CRS.
 That experience led her to pursue a Masters in Counseling Psychology.
 Though Lisa was on hiatus from producing art for several years, she has recently returned to art-making.
 Her artwork can be viewed online.